kawogi/rost-west/List of available parameters.md

 // Install Development Test
 INSTALL_DEVTEST:BOOL=FALSE

-// Path to a file listing all headers to precompile PRECOMPILED_HEADERS_PATH:FILEPATH=

-// Precompile some headers (experimental; requires CMake 3.16 or later) PRECOMPILE_HEADERS:BOOL=OFF

 // Require LuaJIT support
 REQUIRE_LUAJIT:BOOL=OFF

 // The directory containing a CMake configuration file for SDL2.
 SDL2_DIR:PATH=/usr/lib/x86_64-linux-gnu/cmake/SDL2

-// Use the SDL2 backend
-USE_SDL2:BOOL=ON

-// Stuff to append to version string VERSION_EXTRA:STRING=

 // Enable -Wall for Release build
 WARN_ALL:BOOL=TRUE